Logicalshift/flo_curves/README.md

 flo_curves
 ==========

-`flo_curves` is a library providing routines for manipulating various types of curve, particularly Bezier curves.
-It provides a grab-bag of algorithms, from the basis functions for generating points on a curve to collisions, fitting to points and even path arithmetic.
-It is built around traits, which makes it easy to use the provided algorithms with any data structure, though some defaults are provided.
+`flo_curves` is a library of routines for inspecting and manipulating curves, with a focus on cubic Bézier curves.
+In this library, you'll find routines for computing points on curves, performing collision detection between curves and lines or other curves, all the way up to routines for combining paths made up of multiple curves.

+Anyone doing any work with Bézier curves will likely find something in this library that is of use, but its range of functions makes it particularly useful for collision detection or performing path arithmetic.

+A set of curve and coordinate types are provided by the library, as well as a set of traits that can be implemented on any types with suitable properties.
+Implementing these traits makes it possible to add the extra features of this library to any existing code that has its own way of representing coordinates, curves or paths.

-`flo_curves` is designed as a support library for `flowbetween`, an animation tool I'm working on, but is also designed to work stand-alone.
+`flo_curves` was built as a support library for `flowbetween`, an animation tool I'm working on.

 Examples
 ========